Radio halo

 Halo of the Abell 1758 cluster shown in pink from the GMRT, overlaid with Chandra data shown in blue.

 Radio halos are large-scale sources of diffuse radio emission found in the center of some, but not all, galaxy clusters.
 There are two classes of radio halos: mini-halos and giant radio halos.
-The linear size of giant radio halos is about 700kpc-1Mpc, whereas mini-halos are typically less than 500kpc.
+The linear size of giant radio halos is about 700 kpc, whereas mini-halos are typically less than 500 kpc.
 Giant radio halos are more often observed in highly X-ray luminous cluster samples than less luminous X-ray clusters ($\mathrm{L}_X \leq 10^{45} \mathrm{erg\ s}^{-1}$) in complete samples.
 They have a very low surface brightness and do not have obvious galaxy counterparts (in contrast to radio galaxies which have AGN counterparts).
 However, their morphologies typically follow the distribution of gas in the intra-cluster medium.
 Mini-halos however, while similar to giant halos, are found at the center of cooling core clusters but around a radio galaxy.